jtreeves/advent_of_code_2023_solutions/README.md

 Total execution time: 0.009216785430908203 seconds
 ```

-To view solutions for all days up to and including today, omit the day positional argument: `python3 main.py`
+-   To view solutions for all days up to and including today, omit the day positional argument: `python3 main.py`
+-   To deactivate the environment after working with this repo: `deactivate`

 ## Code Analysis